ESG

 about ethics, but it’s a financial necessity now.

-these policies impact investors, corporations, and markets?
-ESG guidelines
+how do these policies impact investors, corporations, and markets?
+ESG

-influence financial risk management, capital allocation, and corporate decision
+guidelines influence financial risk management, capital allocation, and corporate

-making.
-This determines which companies will succeed as the economy moves more
+decision making.
+This determines which companies will succeed as the economy

-U.S. Securities and Exchange Commission (SEC) introduced a rule for public
+Securities and Exchange Commission (SEC) introduced a rule for public companies

-companies to disclose climate-related risks in their financial reports.
-This
+to disclose climate-related risks in their financial reports.
+This aims to

-aims to provide investors with ESG data, ensuring that these companies are
+provide investors with ESG data, ensuring that these companies are transparent

 regulatory fines, or climate-related disruptions.
 With this, investors have